has been added.

-Donated by George & Mary Driver for outstanding J3 loose forward, including attendance at training, and attitude.
+Donated by George & Martin Driver for outstanding J3 loose forward, including attendance at training, and attitude.

 Consistently the best tackler on the field, relentless in chasing down opposition players.
 High Try scorer.
 Big improvement in technique this year.
 Contributes to training and team culture.

 Donated by Barney Eva for the most outstanding J3 Player of the Year.